-World's biggest oil traders paid bribes in Brazil scandal: prosecutors
+World's biggest oil traders paid bribes in Brazil scandal -prosecutors

 Petrobras employees offered the trading companies lower prices for oil and its derivatives as well as storage tanks in more than 160 separate operations then shared in the savings, authorities said.

-Those involved, emails obtained by Brazil’s federal police showed, would use nicknames such as Tiger, Batman or Mr M and discuss below-market prices for oil or tanks, while invoicing their companies at the market rate.
+Those involved, emails obtained by Brazil’s federal police showed, would use nicknames such as Tiger, Flipper or Mr M and discuss below-market prices for oil or tanks, while invoicing their companies at the market rate.
 The differences could range from 10 cents to a dollar per barrel and the term of art for the bribes was “delta.”

 Prosecutors also obtained spreadsheets mentioning oil trades involving Vitol, Glencore and Trafigura that they said represent the bribes paid.